D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 They report that they get the error message in the exhibit whn they try to browse the contents of the SA.

-You must resolve teh issue.
+You must resolve the issue.
 Which are two possible reasons for this error?

 - there is a CanNotDelete lock